-All employees returning from certain designated areas must contact NHS 111 and inform their employer, of the advice given before they return to work.
+All employees returning from certain designated areas must contact their GP or if closed NHS 24 (111) and inform their employer, of the advice given before they return to work.

 The Government updates the information about COVID-19 at 14:00 daily, and it's vital that everyone keeps up to date with the latest official advice on travelling to and from certain countries.